JonasBrother97/youtube_subtitles/README.md

 # Download YouTube auto subtitles.

-Use YouTube API to get the auto subtitles of a channel.

 Download the subtitles of the latest 50 videos published of the channel.

+Uses Youtube API to get the videos ID and [youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) to get the transcripts.

 ## Requirements